richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 ```

-Now that we have the percentiles data for various percentiles, we need to obtain the actual data that will embded using the encoder.
-Obviously we want time periods that might actually surpass the percentiles, which can be done by selecting dates during heatwaves.
+With the percentile data in place, the next step is to obtain the actual temperature fields to embed with the encoder.
+To ensure that values exceed the chosen percentile thresholds, we select periods corresponding to heatwave events.

-Having selected the dates, we can extract them from the ERA5 dataset and then encode them.
-We stack all of the dates together to form a dataset of 10 samples.
+After identifying the relevant dates, we extract the corresponding fields from the ERA5 dataset and pass them through the encoder.
+The selected samples are then stacked together, resulting in a dataset of 10 encoded instances.

 ```python
 heatwave_dates = [